owjxyz/Twitch-VOD-to-GDrive/README.md

 It will be saved in path /Twitch/replay on Google Drive.

 Colab keeps working without having to keep monitoring.
-### But, it only works for 480p for some reason in Korea.(According to my test results)
+### If there is some errors, try to set quality to '480p'